If you have a comprehensive insurance policy, you're probably covered in the event of a hurricane.

 These violent storms with high winds can affect big areas in a short period of time and can potentially cause significant damage.
 Yet, hurricane damage is rarely mentioned when it comes to car insurance.
 If you're unsure if hurricanes are covered by your insurance policy, read on to find out everything you need to know about hurricane coverage.

 No spam or unwanted phone calls · No long forms

 Your car may or may not be protected against hurricane–it all depends on how much coverage you have.
 While "hurricane insurance" isn't really a thing,

 comprehensive coveragecan help you.

 Most people have the car insurance that is required by law; this coverage usually includes costs for bodily injuries and property damage that is directly linked to a car accident.
+This coverage is often considered the bare minimum.
 As you might have guessed, this would not cover damages related to a hurricane.

 However, if your vehicle is covered under a comprehensive insurance policy, you'd be covered against the following things: